GiGGioSo/paper-rider/README.md

 - `boost_angle` (float): angle of the boost effect (could be different from the rotation).
 - `boost_power` (float): power of the boost effect.

 **N.B.**: New lines and spaces are treated the same way.
-Any additional spaces is trimmed.
+Any additional spaces are trimmed.

 #### Example of a map file
 Here's an exaple of a map file: